 5. Net Metering

-For homeowners, net metering is one incentive that reduces the long-term cost of solar installation.
+For homeowners, net metering is one incentive that reduces the long-term solar installation cost.
 It is specially designed to benefit homeowners with their residential solar panels.

-Each kWh your system produces earns you one kWh that is deducted from your electricity bill.
-Net metering is meant to ensure that you benefit from every kWh your system generates.
+Each kWh your system produces earns you one kWh deducted from your electricity bill.
+Net metering ensures that you benefit from every kWh your system generates.

 The excess electricity from your system is transferred to the main grid.